astromechza/AstromechZA.github.io/_posts/2016-10-02-better-cli-tools.md

 these character encodings aren't supported by all terminals on all platforms and that other tools like `grep` may not work correctly with multi-byte characters.

+Also remember that it makes although it might make your output prettier, it will intefere with people processing the output using `cut`/`awk`/`sed` etc..

 ### 7. Character rewriting and progress bars

 Quite a few utilities like `curl`, `wget` etc.. use progress bars to convey the